 Monochrome Looks With Wide Leg Pants

 Is there anything as flattering as one long, lean column of color, any color?
 We think not.
 That’s why pairing wide leg pants with a matching top can be a fabulous choice, especially in luxe colors like ivory or crisp white.
 Or try something candy-hued for a luscious pop of fun.
-Or maybe try a neutral, like these satin jersey wide leg pants from Uniqlo that have several closely coordinating options for tops.
+Or maybe try a neutral, like this already put together two-piece pant set from Light In The Box that comes in many other muted colors.
+Editors note: Size up for this inexpensive set.
+A size 8 is equal to an XL!

 Formal Wide Leg Pants